freedomofpress/securedrop-workstation-docs/docs/admin/reference/upgrade_to_qubes_4.3.rst

 After the upgrade
 ~~~~~~~~~~~~~~~~~

+Upon rebooting, you may have to re-connect to your wifi.

 You can confirm you are on version 4.3 of Qubes via **Qube Manager ▸ About ▸ Qubes OS**

 Opening documents within the SecureDrop Inbox will now be much faster!